metagov/daostar/DAOIPs/daoip-7.md

-`Schema UID`: {UIDs} of the schemas the attestation issuer wishes to register `Schema Description`: {descriptions} of the schemas the attestation issuer wishes to register `Network ID`: {network IDs} of the schemas the attestation issuer wishes to register (refer) `Issuer Name`: name of the attestation issuer
+`Schema UID`: {UIDs} of the schemas the attestation issuer wishes to register `Schema Description`: {descriptions} of the schemas the attestation issuer wishes to register `Network ID`: {network IDs} of the schemas the attestation issuer wishes to register ([refer](https://chainlist.org/)) `Issuer Name`: name of the attestation issuer
 `Issuer Description`: description of the attestation issuer `Logo`: link to attestation issuer’s logo.
-Enter NA if not available.
-`apiDocsURI`: link to the attestation issuer’s API documentation.
+Enter NA if not available `apiDocsURI`: link to the attestation issuer’s API documentation.
 Enter NA if not available

 # Rationale
-The registry defined above is an opt-in, public repository for EAS schemas conforming to DAOIP-3.
+The registry set-up above is an opt-in, public repository for EAS schemas conforming to DAOIP-3.
 Together with the DAO Attestation Lists website, it enhances the context and usability of DAO-related attestations on EAS.

+By ensuring that only registrations from schema owners will be considered valid, we have scam-protection for the registry.
+And by maintaining the DAO Attestation Lists Website, we hope to give more visibility to DAO activity happening through EAS.
+Often times, the gap between an ok-data economy and an interoperable data-economy is good facilitation.

-You may note that in this specification, compliance with DAOIP-3 has been ensured in a lightweight manner.
-Specifically, we have refrained from mandating the `Attestations JSON-LD Schema` defined by DAOIP-3 at the EAS schema level, or requiring each attestation issuer to publish a separate Attestation Issuer endpoint following the `Attestation Issuer JSON-LD Schema` defined by DAOIP-3, or predefining `attestation types` as in DAOIP-3.
-This is a result of EAS’s architecture and the primitives it assures by default.
+You may note that in this specification, compliance with DAOIP-3 has been ensured in a rather lightweight manner.
+Specifically, we have refrained from mandating the `Attestations JSON-LD Schema` defined by DAOIP-3 at each EAS schema level, or requiring each attestation issuer to publish a separate Attestation Issuer endpoint following the `Attestation Issuer JSON-LD Schema` defined by DAOIP-3, or predefining `attestation types` as in DAOIP-3.
+This is a result of EAS’s architecture and the primitives it makes available by default.

 For example, consider the `Attestations JSON-LD Schema` specified by DAOIP-3:
 ```json